-Tutorial: follow the magnifying lens (on the left besides to this text in a maximized browser.)
+Tutorial: [only in the desktop version] follow the magnifying lens (on the left besides to this text in a maximized browser.)

 Discussion: Discovering Entities #3, video: Entity Extraction of free (English) text.

 This demonstrator analyses the text in the text area, linking nouns with a logically linked data space and tagging linked nouns with respect to the discovered entities, showing for each tagged noun the corresponding entity and its RDF records (triples) found in DBPedia.
 This is the first and most sensible step inside an ETL process /etl/.
 The demonstrator discovers semantic correlations between concept pairs on the basis of a SKOS taxonomy taken from DBPedia.
 This demonstrator was realized using the Linked Data source DBPedia hosted in one of the current best RDF Triplestores – Blazegraph™.